President - Anuradha Deshpande

 Rashidul is a chemical engineering major at the University of Calgary, in his second year.
 He joined SOAR after hearing from a friend during Spring 2018, as an airframe team member.
 Visiting a work day and getting to experience first hand the practical engineering application of classroom knowledge and team camaraderie, had him hooked.

-He feels lucky and motivated to have an opportunity to lead this talented multidisciplinary student team and hopes to share his own expertise while still learning himself.
-His daily objective is to make sure that the external communications and logistics of the club run smoothly as well as handling sponsorship accusation.
-Rashidul wants to keep in mind his long-term goals as an executive of the professional growth and passionate culture among the team, whose members go on to put Calgary on the global stage in the aerospace industry and beyond.
+He feels lucky and motivated to have an opportunity to lead this talented multidisciplinary student team and hopes to share his own expertise while learning more about things outside the classroom.
+His daily objective is to make sure that the external communications and logistics of the club run smoothly as well as handling sponsorship.
+Rashidul wants to keep in mind his long-term goals as an executive of a professional and passionate team, whose members go on to put Calgary on the global stage in the aerospace industry and beyond.

 Besides engineering and rockets, he loves spending time and going out with family and friends.
 He has also loved playing competitive soccer since high school (something about the satisfaction in a bone-crunching tackle he says).